byronbytes/Change-These-Windows-Feature/README.md

 # 1. Security & Privacy
 As you may know, Windows comes pre-installed with a lot of telemetry that you can't disable.
+But with a couple scripts you'll be able to disable the worst of the telemetry.
+Using (Windows10Debloater)[https://github.com/Sycnex/Windows10Debloater] has pre-built scripts that will remove most of these issues.